prismz/website/articles/notebook.md

-A Notebook Program written entirely in POSIX Shell
+A notebook program written entirely in POSIX shell
 Jun 5, 2022

 I like to keep notebook-style directories on my computer for various